About Your Surgery

 To prevent infection, do not let anyone touch your incision(s).
 Clean your hands with soap and water or an alcohol-based hand sanitizer before you touch your incision(s).

 When you take a shower, gently wash your incision(s) with a fragrance-free, liquid soap.
 If you have Steri-Strips or surgical glue on your incision(s), do not scrub it or use a washcloth on it.
 This could irritate your incision(s) and prevent it from healing.
 While it is safe to take a shower, do not let your incision(s) be wet for too long.
 When you are finished with your shower, gently pat your incision(s) with a clean towel.
 Allow it to air dry completely before getting dressed.

 How do I care for my perineal incision?

-The stitches in your perineal incision will either dissolve over time or will need to be removed.
-Your surgeon will tell you if you need to have your stitches removed.
+The sutures in your perineal incision will either dissolve over time or will need to be removed.
+Your surgeon will tell you if you need to have your sutures removed.

 You should check your incision every day for any signs of infection until your doctor tells you it has healed.
 You can do this by using a hand-held mirror.
 Call your doctor if you develop any of the following signs of a wound infection: